flexgeezer/Emoticon/README.md

 # Emoticon
-# (Make all changes to uploaded .py file reposit and download the .zip file for device use and testing)
+# (Make all changes to uploaded .py file and download the .zip file for device use and testing)

 Emotion Recognition Software with UI